Data-Driven Distributed Stochastic Model Predictive Control with Closed-Loop Chance Constraint Satisfaction: INTRODUCTION

-\textit{Related Work:} DSMPC algorithms based on distributional information of the disturbances have been introduced for linear systems with zero-mean i.i.d. additive Gaussian disturbances in \cite{Mark2019}, and extended to output-feedback in~\cite{Mark2020}.
-These techniques similarly consider unbounded disturbance distributions, but cannot ensure recursive feasibility of the MPC problem directly; instead they make use of a recovery initialization in case of infeasibility.
+\textit{Related Work:} DSMPC algorithms based on distributional information on the disturbances have been introduced for linear systems with zero-mean i.i.d. additive Gaussian disturbances in \cite{Mark2019}, and extended to output-feedback in~\cite{Mark2020}.
+These techniques similarly consider unbounded disturbance distributions, but cannot ensure recursive feasibility of the MPC problem directly; instead they make use of a recovery initialization in the case of infeasibility.
 As a result, constraint satisfaction is guaranteed under symmetric tightening and unimodal disturbances only.
-For bounded disturbances and dynamically decoupled systems with coupling constraints, approaches ensuring constraint satisfaction were presented in \cite{Dai2016}.
-A DSMPC framework based on disturbance samples, instead of distributional information, for linear systems with parameter uncertainty and additive disturbances was investigated in \cite{Rostampour2018}.
-The constraints in the online DSMPC problem, however, need to be fulfilled for the entire set of disturbance samples, potentially resulting in a large number of constraints.
+For bounded disturbances and dynamically decoupled systems with coupling constraints, approaches ensuring constraint satisfaction were presented in~\cite{Dai2016}.
+A DSMPC framework based on disturbance samples, rather than distributional information, for linear systems with parametric uncertainty and additive disturbances was investigated in \cite{Rostampour2018}.
+The constraints in the online DSMPC problem, however, need to be fulfilled for the entire set of disturbance samples, increasing the computational complexity.
 Recursive feasibility and stability were not investigated.

-\textit{Structure:} We begin by introducing the problem formulation in Section~\ref{sec:preliminaries}.
-In Section~\ref{sec:dsmpc}, we derive the proposed DSMPC framework and show recursive feasibility.
-In Section~\ref{sec:tightening}, we specify the data-driven and distributed approach for chance constraint tightening and prove chance constraint satisfaction of the resulting DSMPC framework.
-Section \ref{sec:simulation_example} demonstrates the results for a numerical simulation example and Section \ref{sec:conclusion} concludes the paper.